istio/istio.io/content/en/blog/2026/closing-the-gap-bringing-sidecar-level-tracing-to-istio-ambient-and-kiali/index.md

 ### The Missing Link: Workload Visibility

 While service-to-service tracing was functional, there was a significant gap: **Workload-level granularity.** In sidecar mode, we rely on the _node_id_ attribute to identify specific pods.
-In Ambient, this was the missing piece.
-If a service routed traffic to multiple versions of a workload (e.g., v1, v2, and v3), we could see the service hop, but we lost the ability to pinpoint which specific workload was processing the request — losing important information for debugging.
+In ambient mode, this was the missing piece.
+If a service routed traffic to multiple versions of a workload (e.g., v1, v2, and v3), we could see the service hop, but we lost the ability to pinpoint which specific workload was processing the request - losing important information for debugging.

 {{< image width="90%" link="./workload-visibility-gap.png" caption="Incomplete traceability without the workloads information" >}}